maphew/zadam-trilium-wiki/Protected notes.md

     * here we use scrypt for [key stretching](https://en.wikipedia.org/wiki/Key_stretching)
 4. Hash produced in the last step is used to decrypt actual _data encryption key_
     * data encryption key is encrypted with [AES-128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with random [IV](https://en.wikipedia.org/wiki/Initialization_vector)
     * data encryption key is random key generated at the time of [[document|Document]] initialization and is constant over the lifetime of the document.
-If we change password, only we re-encrypt only this key.
+If we change password, we re-encrypt only this key.
 5. We use data encryption key to decrypt actual data - note title and content.
     * encryption used is again AES-128 with [CBC chaining](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 IV is primary key (noteId for notes and noteHistoryId for history items)